 Those in need, and offers of help

-The clergy and other church members continue to pray daily.
+Even though there are no weekday services at present, the clergy and other church members continue to pray daily.
 You can pray the same daily office of Morning Prayer and Evening Prayer as clergy and others by clicking the links (1662 versions, Nigh Prayer, and Prayer during the Day, and Daily Prayer apps also available here) .

 We are providing prayer resources for you to download, print, and use at home.
 Let us know if someone without internet access would like us to send them printed versions.